a1i3n37x/a37/a37-roadmap.md

 *Goal: Deepen the educational value by linking reconnaissance actions and findings to the MITRE ATT&CK framework, helping users understand the broader context of their techniques.*

 *   [ ] **MITRE ATT&CK Mapping in Tool Wrappers/Parsers:**
-    *   [ ] Research and identify relevant MITRE ATT&CK techniques associated with the information gathered by Nmap, Gobuster, Nikto, and enum4linux-ng.
+    *   [ ] Research and identify relevant MITRE ATT&CK techniques associated with the information gathered by Nmap, ffuf, Nikto, and enum4linux-ng.
     *   [ ] Modify the `parse_output` methods in tool classes (or add a subsequent analysis step) to include a list of relevant MITRE ATT&CK technique IDs in their structured results.
 *   [ ] **AI Explanation of MITRE Techniques:**
     *   [ ] Update the `AGENT_SYSTEM_PROMPT` to instruct the AI to: